Dr Tim Amsdon

 - Position: Lecturer and Deputy Director of Student Education

 - Areas of expertise: Embedded systems, free-space optical communications (VLC), RF and microwave engineering, broadcast video systems.

 - Location: 1.71 (Leeds campus) Electronic and Electrical Engineering

 - Website: My Other Personal Site | LinkedIn | Researchgate

-At present, Tim is a lecturer in embedded systems, module leader for the ELEC/XJEL 2645 Embedded Systems module, Deputy Director of Student Education (Taught Programmes), and team member of the University's Curriculum Redefined project which is embarking on a University-wide review to refresh all undergraduate and taught postgraduate programmes over the next five years.
+At present, Tim is a lecturer in embedded systems, module leader for the ELEC/XJEL 2645 Embedded Systems and ELEC3612 Digital Media Engineering, Deputy Director of Student Education (Taught Programmes), and team member of the University's Curriculum Redefined project which is embarking on a University-wide review to refresh all undergraduate and taught postgraduate programmes over the next five years.

 During his time in industry, Tim worked in numerous engineering roles covering design, system architecting, applications development and consultancy.
 He has designed and developed numerous RF and microwave products, as well as several broadcast video receiver products for leading-edge TV and set-top-box manufacturers.

 Tim is registered with the UK Engineering Council as Chartered Engineer and is a Fellow of the Institution of Engineering and Technology, a Senior Member of the Institute of Electrical and Electronics Engineers, and a Fellow of the Higher Education Academy, and holds a bachelor's degree in Electronic Engineering and a PhD in visible light communications from the University of Huddersfield.

 - Module Leader for ELEC/XJEL2645 Embedded Systems Project and ELEC3612 Digital Media Engineering

 - Deputy Director of Student Education (Taught Programmes)